BryanJ1ang/Dungeon-Crawler/README.md

 # Dungeon-Crawler
-## WIP Dungeon Crawler android multiplayer game with the back-end built in Go
+## WIP realtime multiplayer game on android with the back-end built in Go